chardy1903/FutureElite2025/README.md

 ./build_macos.sh
 ```

-This creates `dist\FutureEliteTracker.app` - a macOS application bundle.
+This creates `dist\FutureElite.app` - a macOS application bundle.

 **Installing the App:**
-1. Drag `FutureEliteTracker.app` to your Applications folder
+1. Drag `FutureElite.app` to your Applications folder
 2. Double-click the app in Applications to run it
 3. On first run, you may need to right-click and select "Open" due to macOS security